flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - (done, all well)
         - welcome back [[ian]] ~ [[protean]] was last active in 2018, tuning back into fediverse
             - Ian brings back a big chunk of context from the time were X and Etienne (sp?) were calling it quits
-            - Ian and the Two Nicks, did a transition
+            - Ian and the Two Nicks, did a transition already -- knows where are the things that you need to know if you want to get anything done.
     - suggested topics follow, please add more :)
         - [[documentation]] source of truth
+            - [[big documentation reorg]] took place thanks to Ian, Nathan also did some improvements
             - default: [[go/twg/wiki]]
             - report back to https://www.loomio.com/d/2Rwh5z3H/time-to-consolidate-wikis- (as per [[nathan schneider]]'s request.)
         - [[operations]] source of truth
+            - nine repositories currently, counting three wiki
             - [[flancian]]: I'd like to designate one repository as 'clone this first' and add a ./bootstrap-local.sh script which clones all social.coop repos to begin with.
             - [[flancian]]: then work on ./bootstrap-prod.sh :)
             - [[flancian]]: what's the best repo for that? is it [[ansible]] because of how we want to use automation for this, in particular for ./bootstrap-prod.sh?